shreyar29/shreyar29/README.md

 💻 Aspiring Full-Stack Developer
 📍 Bengaluru, India

+I enjoy turning ideas into working applications.
-I am an MCA student with a strong academic background in computer applications and hands-on experience in full-stack and web application development.
-I enjoy building scalable, user-centric applications and continuously improving my programming and problem-solving skills through real-world projects and internships.
+With a strong academic foundation and hands-on internship experience, I focus on building clean, functional, and user-friendly software while continuously improving my backend and full-stack skills.

+---

+## 🚀 What I Do
+- Build full-stack and web applications
+- Work with Java, MERN stack, and databases
+- Learn by implementing real projects, not just tutorials

 ---